ahccheung/compressed_experiments/README.md

   2. model_relu.py: code for implementing the CNN.
   3. model_metrics.py: code for various metrics to evaluate the model.

-For detailed explanations of the metrics in the csv file and the implementation of the model, refer to the notes and the code files.
+For detailed explanations of the metrics in the csv file and the implementation of the model, please refer to the notes and the code files.